 In 2022, as part of the Restart Financing Package, Concord agreed to defer the repayment of the current principal balance under the Working Capital Facility until the earlier of (i) the restart of copper deliveries from the Underground Mine and the resumption of deliveries of concentrate to Concord pursuant to the offtake arrangements between Concord and the Company and (ii) a restart long-stop date to be determined.
 Concord also deferred interest payments owing under the Working Capital Facility until the restart of copper deliveries, after which interest would be paid on the repayment date for each tranche owing under the Working Capital Facility.
 New draws under the Working Capital Facility would become available upon the resumption of deliveries and satisfaction of certain other conditions.
-The term of the Working Capital Facility has expired and the Company is in discussions with Concord in order to extend the maturity date of the Working Capital Facility.
-There can be no assurance that the Company will be successful in obtaining such extension.
-In the absence of such extension, the Company will not be able to draw under the Working Capital Facility.
+Pursuant to further agreements with Concord, the Working Capital Facility now matures on September 1, 2026, unless terminated in accordance with the terms of NCI's offtake agreements with Concord.